Beancow/violet-kanban/README.md

 npm run test:smoke
 ```

+Recommended local test workflow

+-   Use `jest` for fast feedback while developing UI and component behavior locally.
+It runs quickly and is ideal for single-file or component-focused runs (for example, `npx jest tests/components/modals/CreateBoardModal.test.tsx`).
+-   Keep type-checking strict in CI: run `npx tsc --noEmit` in CI to enforce full TypeScript checks (this should be part of your CI pipeline).
+Combining quick Jest runs locally with an authoritative `tsc --noEmit` step in CI gives both fast dev feedback and strict type safety in PRs.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More